hrosalgado/framework7-apache-cordova/README.md

 To use Apache Cordova functions on Framework7, you can do it like that:
 $ framework7 cordova ...
 Example: $ framework7 cordova plugin add cordova-plugin-statusbar

+## Routing & Pages
+- Routing: it's managed in ./src/js/routes.js file
+- Pages: they are stored in ./pages.
+The name of the page is like example.f7.html